aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/3-explore-bootstrap-containers/index.en.md

 You can use Bootstrap containers to run critical software before the node connects to an orchestrator.
 They give you substantial power to configure and modify the system in ways that would otherwise be difficult or impossible.
 Please check Bootstrap container [use cases](https://bottlerocket.dev/en/os/latest/#/concepts/bootstrap-containers/#use-cases).

 Bootstrap containers can also be specified when creating node groups with the `eksctl create nodegroup` command.
 Refer to [eksctl schema](https://eksctl.io/usage/schema/#managedNodeGroups-bottlerocket-settings) for the available settings.
+Please also review [Validating Amazon EKS optimized Bottlerocket AMI against the CIS Benchmark
+](https://catalog.workshops.aws/eks-security-immersionday/en-US/10-regulatory-compliance/2-cis-bottlerocket-eks/create-eks-br-mng) module of this workshop for an example of creating node group with bootstrap container.